 Bachali Mutton Kabab is a balanced diet recipe.
-Bachali or Malabar/Indian spinach is low in calories, fat/cholesterol and low in cost.
+Malabar or Indian spinach is low in calories and has low fat/cholesterol levels.
 Both have their own unique health benefits.
-As Indian spinach is one of the green vegetable, Mutton Kabab recipe gets more colourful.
+As Indian spinach is one of the green vegetables, Mutton Kabab recipe gets more colorful.

 Mutton – 250 gms.

 Ginger garlic paste – 1 tsp.

 Turmeric powder – ½ tsp.

 How to Make Bachali Mutton Kabab:

 - Boil the mutton and Bachali (Indian spinach or Malabar spinach) separately.

 - Once above ingredients are cooked, let them cool and keep aside.